FrankWorldview/blockchain/lecture/03_Function_Call_Types.md

 ## 📘 Introduction

-In Solidity, the way a function is called — **external, public, or internal** — affects:
+In Solidity, the way a function is called — **external, internal, or public** — affects:

 - how data is passed
 - how gas is consumed